 A trust fund is exhausted when its balance reaches zero.
-In CBO's projections, the OASI trust fund is exhausted in 2033 and the DI trust fund is exhausted in 2048.
-If their balances were combined, the OASDI trust funds would be exhausted in 2033.
+In CBO's projections, the OASI trust fund is exhausted in fiscal year 2032 and the DI trust fund is exhausted in 2052.
+If their balances were combined, the OASDI trust funds would be exhausted in fiscal year 2033.